TeamHG-Memex/quickpin/docs/api.rst

 ======================================

 We won't go into deep detail about what "RESTful" means.
-If you're not familiar with the term, then you can read the dissertation which cointed the term.
+If you're not familiar with the term, then you can read the dissertation which coined the term.
 It is titled `Architectural Styles and the Design of Network-based Software Architectures <http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm>`__.
 It's a bit dry, but it is *the authoritative source* on REST.